Overload119/amirsharif.com/_posts/2020-07-05-save-emails-as-images.md

 ---
 layout: single
 title: Save Multiple Emails as Images
-excerpt: My "hack-of-the-day" post of how to quickly export emails as images to share
+excerpt: My "hack-of-the-day" post of how to quickly export emails as images to share.
 published: true
 ---

-# Save Multiple Emails as Images

 **Problem**: You found an awesome email campaign that you want to quickly download as screenshots.

 You will need:

-- A Gmail account and a Gmail Script project to export the emails. https://script.google.com/home
+- A Gmail account and a [Gmail Script project](https://script.google.com/home) to export the emails.
 - [wkhtmltoimage](https://wkhtmltopdf.org/) to convert the emails to image

 **Solution**